Call for 2026 Indigenous Media Conference program proposals open through March 20

 Volunteer

 IMC volunteers help make the conference a success, and we encourage you to sign up to help with special events, registration and the silent auction.
 Slots are flexible, and staff will work with volunteers to coordinate the assignment schedule closer to the event.
-Volunteers can indicate their interest by completing this Volunteer Opt-In Form.
+Volunteers can indicate their interest by completing the form below.